 Answers

-AI technologies such as Midjourney and ChatGPT can now generate images and texts based on instructions that are almost indistinguishable from human works.
-In the case of images, it can be assumed that AI will be increasingly used, especially where they are primarily used for support.
-Among other things, this means that precisely fitting illustrations can be created and copyright issues can often be avoided.
-In the case of texts, for example, the creation of recurring document types, the summarization of content or its style adaptation are activities where AI can save a great deal of time.
-In both cases, however, human intervention is still necessary as soon as very specific (e.g. daily updated) content needs to be displayed or a certain quality guaranteed.
+“AI technologies such as Midjourney and ChatGPT can now generate images and texts based on instructions that are almost indistinguishable from human work.
+In the case of images, it can be expected that AI will be increasingly used, especially where it is primarily used for support.
+Among other things, this means that accurate illustrations can be created and copyright issues can often be avoided.
+In the case of texts, for example, the creating recurring document types, summarizing of content or adapting its style are activities where AI can save a lot of time.
+In both cases, however, human intervention is still necessary when very specific (e.g. daily updated) content needs to be displayed or a certain quality needs to be guaranteed.

 One danger that arises with AI in this context is its misuse for manipulation and misinformation, as the generated images and texts can hardly be distinguished from real ones.
 As a society, we are still ill-prepared for this; we need to relearn how to assess the trustworthiness of information.”

-"The question is very rich in premises.
-The first part of the question concerns 'working yourself to the bone', which is of course very subjective.
+“The question is very rich in premises.
+The first part of the question concerns ‘working yourself to the bone’, which is of course very subjective.
 Objectively, the average working week for German employees has fallen by eight hours from 42.8 hours in 1965 to 34.7 hours in 2022.
 A key driver of the reduction in working hours is technological progress, which leads to higher productivity per hour.
-It is interesting to note that the subjectively perceived workload and perceived stress have remained almost constant over time.
+It is interesting to note that the subjective workload and perceived stress have remained almost constant over time.
 The reasons for this are certainly multifactorial; technostress could be one cause.

 The second part of the question is whether artificial intelligence has the solution.
 This is also not so easy to say, because AI can of course take over certain tasks, but rarely complete jobs.
 At the same time, AI creates work for employees, because the technology has to be created and monitored, and inputs and outputs have to be monitored.
 It is therefore unlikely that human labor will become superfluous, but rather that job profiles will change.
 If AI is used well, it may be able to further reduce the necessary weekly working hours, but it remains subjective whether the work will then also ‘less working yourself to the bone’.”